Denver Truck Cargo Spill Accident Attorneys

 The loading crew: Loading crews are responsible for organizing cargo in a truck’s trailer, safely filling a tanker, and securing all restraints and seals.
 These crews must properly load the truck, making sure that all the weight is evenly distributed and there are no large gaps between pieces of cargo.
 If they load the truck incorrectly, it can easily cause a cargo spill.

 The mechanic/manufacturer: Mechanical failures, such as popped tires, broken restraints, and faulty brakes, can all contribute to a spill.
-If the company who made the parts or the mechanic responsible for the upkeep of the parts was neglectful, then they may actually be the ones liable for your accident.
+If the company who made the parts or the mechanic responsible for the upkeep of the parts was neglectful, then they may actually be the ones liable for your crash.

-There is no doubt that cargo spills are among the deadliest truck accidents that someone can experience, especially if it involved hazardous material.
+There is no doubt that cargo spills are among the deadliest truck wrecks that someone can experience, especially if it involved hazardous material.
 No one deserves to suffer due to an accident that wasn’t even their fault.
 If you have been injured in a cargo spill accident, contact Leventhal Puga Braley P.C.
-With over 40 years of experience, our Denver truck accident attorneys know how to thoroughly investigate an accident and vigorously advocate for our client’s interests.
+With over 40 years of experience, our Denver truck crash attorneys know how to thoroughly investigate an accident and vigorously advocate for our client’s interests.
 To get the expert legal advice you need to recover compensation, call our firm today at (303) 759-9945 or toll-free at (877) 433-3906.